Short Term 12

 Short Term 12 is a 2013 American independent drama film written and directed by Destin Daniel Cretton.
 It is adapted from Cretton's short film of the same name, produced in 2009.
 The film stars Brie Larson as Grace Howard, a young supervisor of a group home for troubled teenagers.
 The film was the first leading performance of Larson's career.

 Cretton based Short Term 12 on his own experience working in a group facility for teenagers.
 He wrote and produced a short film exploring this and later adapted it into a feature-length screenplay.
 While Larson and John Gallagher, Jr. won their roles after auditioning through Skype, most of the children featured in the film were cast through open casting calls.
 Filming took place over twenty days in Los Angeles, California in September 2012.

-Short Term 12 premiered on March 10, 2013 at South by Southwest, where it won the Grand Jury and Audience Awards for a Narrative Feature.
+Short Term 12 premiered on March 10, 2013, at South by Southwest, where it won the Grand Jury and Audience Awards for a Narrative Feature.
 The film was theatrically released in the United States on August 23, 2013, by Cinedigm.
 Critics praised its realism and intimacy, and especially Larson's performance and Cretton's screenplay and direction.
 The film is considered one of the best of 2013, appearing on several critics' year-end lists.
 It was listed by the National Board of Review as one of the Top Ten Independent Films of 2013.
 It earned three Independent Spirit Award nominations, including Best Female Lead for Larson.

 Plot

 Grace Howard is the young supervisor of Short Term 12, a group home for troubled teenagers.
 She lives with her long-term boyfriend and coworker, Mason, but finds it difficult to open up to him emotionally.
 When Grace finds out she is pregnant, she schedules an appointment for an abortion; she eventually tells Mason about the pregnancy; he is overjoyed.
 She does not tell him she plans to have an abortion.
 At their facility, Grace and Mason focus their efforts on Marcus, a resident who is about to turn 18 and is struggling with the prospect of leaving the facility.

 Grace bonds with Jayden, a recent arrival at Short Term 12 who has a history of self-harm.
 Jayden distances herself from the other teenagers, as she does not intend to stay at the facility for long.
 When her father fails to pick her up on her birthday, she reacts violently toward the staff.
 After her outburst, she sits in the "cool-down room" with Grace, who shows Jayden her own scars from cutting herself.
 That night, Jayden leaves the facility in the middle of her birthday celebrations.
 Unable to force her to return, Grace follows Jayden to her father's house.
 After finding the house empty, they return to Short Term 12.
-When Jayden reads Grace a cryptic story she has written, Grace begins to suspect that Jayden was abused by her father.
+When Jayden reads Grace a metaphorical story she has written, Grace begins to suspect that Jayden was abused by her father.